MultiSafepay/docs/content/payments/features/3d-secure/about-3D-secure.md

     - /features/3d-secure/about/
 ---

-3D Secure is an authentication protocol for online credit and debit card payments.
-It provides an extra layer of security and prevents [fraud-related chargebacks](/chargebacks/minimizing/).
-After entering their credit card details, customers are redirected to the card scheme to verify their identity, before completing payment.
+3D Secure 2.0 (3DS2) is an authentication protocol card schemes use to verify a cardholder's identity for online credit and debit card payments.
+It is enabled by default for all (EU and non-EU) card payments.

+Under [PSD2](/payment-regulations/psd2/), MultiSafepay is required to apply 3DS2 authentication to all Europe-based credit card payments.

-If a customer requests a [chargeback](/chargebacks/) due to fraud after the transaction passed 3D&nbsp;Secure authentication, the card scheme is responsible for the costs instead of you.
+3DS2 provides an extra layer of security and helps reduce [fraud-related chargebacks](/chargebacks/minimizing/).
+If a customer requests a [chargeback](/chargebacks/) due to fraud after the transaction passed 3DS2 authentication, the card scheme is responsible for the costs instead of you.

-Under [PSD2](/payment-regulations/psd2/), MultiSafepay is required to apply 3D&nbsp;Secure authentication to all Europe-based credit card payments.

 ## How it works

-**1.** The customer provides their cardholder data and is redirected to the card scheme to verify their identity:
+**1.** The cardholder provides their cardholder data and is redirected to the card scheme to authenticate using their branded version of 3DS2:

 - American Express Safekey
 - Mastercard SecureCode
 - Verified by Visa

-**2.** Contextual information from the customer's device is also shared with you and the scheme to conduct a risk assessment, e.g.:
+**2.** Contextual information from the customer's device (fingerprint) is also shared with you and the scheme to conduct a risk assessment, e.g.:

 - Transaction value
 - New or existing customer
-- Customer's transaction history
+- Customer's location and/or transaction history
-- Customer's location

 **3.** You and the scheme each make an informed decision about whether to request additional authentication: